 Eligibility for Certification and Board Policies

-To become certified in the subspecialty of adult congenital heart disease, physicians must:
+To become certified in the subspecialty of gastroenterology, physicians must:

-- At the time of application, be previously certified by ABIM in Cardiovascular Disease or by the American Board of Pediatrics in Pediatric Cardiology;
+- At the time of application, be previously certified in internal medicine by ABIM;

 - Demonstrate clinical competence, procedural skills, and moral and ethical behavior in the clinical setting;

 - Hold a valid, unrestricted and unchallenged license to practice medicine; and

 - Pass the Gastroenterology Certification Examination.

 Gastroenterology fellowship training must be accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Royal College of Physicians and Surgeons of Canada or the Collège des médecins du Québec.

 No credit will be granted toward certification in a subspecialty for training completed outside of an accredited U.S. or Canadian program.